 These runners are attempting the Spartathlon.
 Starting at dawn in the shadow of the Acropolis in Athens and finishing in Sparta, the annual event recreates the journey of the ancient Greek messenger Pheidippides, who made the journey in a day and a half to summon Spartan troops.
 (This ancient ultra-runner is probably better known for his legendary 26-mile (42km) run from the Bay of Marathon to Athens – the origin of the term ‘marathon’.)

-The annual race was first held in 1983, when the winning time was 20 hours and 25 minutes.
+The annual race was first held in 1983 and the fastest time of 20 hours and 25 minutes was achieved a year later.
 No runner has been able to beat that record since.
 But there’s no lack of people trying.

 The popularity of ultramarathons has shot up in recent years – and so too has interest in the science and mechanics of how the body works in these extreme situations.